iterait/emloop/docs/advanced/main_loop.rst

 Main Loop
 *********

-Main loop is the core of **cxflow** responsible for the main lifecycle of model training.
+Main loop is the core of **emloop** responsible for the main lifecycle of model training.

 Dataset/Model Integration
 =========================

-No matter what command has been executed, **cxflow** always starts by creating the dataset and passing the ``dataset`` section from the `config <config.html>`_ to its constructor.
-Consequently, **cxflow** continues with creating the model and passing the ``model`` section from the `config <config.html>`_ to its constructor.
+No matter what command has been executed, **emloop** always starts by creating the dataset and passing the ``dataset`` section from the `config <config.html>`_ to its constructor.
+Consequently, **emloop** continues with creating the model and passing the ``model`` section from the `config <config.html>`_ to its constructor.
 One of the arguments of the model is also the dataset itself, so the model can query it for information such as the number of outputs, data size, etc.

-After the dataset and the model are created, **cxflow** calls one of the dataset stream functions based on whether it is training, testing or evaluation (more on this is described in the following sections).
+After the dataset and the model are created, **emloop** calls one of the dataset stream functions based on whether it is training, testing or evaluation (more on this is described in the following sections).
 The selected stream method (e.g., ``train_stream``) returns an iterable where each item corresponds to a single batch of data.

-Finally, the stream is iterated through and each batch is fed to the model's :py:meth:`cxflow.models.AbstractModel.run` method along with a boolean value indicating whether the model should update or not.
+Finally, the stream is iterated through and each batch is fed to the model's :py:meth:`emloop.models.AbstractModel.run` method along with a boolean value indicating whether the model should update or not.
 By default, updates only happen when iterating the training stream.

 .. note::
-    The implementation of :py:meth:`cxflow.models.AbstractModel.run` method is backend specific.
+    The implementation of :py:meth:`emloop.models.AbstractModel.run` method is backend specific.

 Training Lifecycle
 ==================

 The lifecycle of the training is very simple.
-Here are the steps performed by **cxflow**.
+Here are the steps performed by **emloop**.

 #.
 Create the dataset and pass the ``dataset`` section from the `config
    <config.html>`_ to its constructor.